Lyldoll: 2021: Girl Gxd

 On October 1, 2021, Lyldoll released her third studio album titled Girl Gxd.

 2022: Unborn (Collaboration)

-On April 21, 2022, Youtuber Jayniac Jr. (Darron Bailey Jr.) released the EP "Unborn" which included two covers of "Operator" in collaboration with Lyldoll.
+On April 21, 2022, YouTuber Jayniac Jr. (Darron Bailey Jr.) released the EP "Unborn" which included two covers of "Operator" in collaboration with Lyldoll.

+2024: Delranoir (Collaboration)

+On April 21, 2024, one of the cover's of "Operator" from Unborn was remastered and released on Jayniac Jr.'s (Darron Bailey Jr.) Album Delranoir.

 Onision controversy

 In 2019, allegations of child grooming and abuse were levied at Hoganson's former partner, YouTube personality Greg Jackson, known online as Onision.
-Shortly thereafter, Shiloh appeared on Chris Hansen's YouTube show, Have a Seat With Chris Hansen, where she alleged abuse at the hands of Onision.
-Also in 2019, a YouTube sketch video of Shiloh and Onision was discovered, showing Onision’s alleged abuse of Shiloh.
+Shortly thereafter, Shiloh appeared on Chris Hansen's YouTube show, Have a Seat With Chris Hansen, where she spoke of abuse at the hands of Onision.
+Also in 2019, a YouTube sketch video of Shiloh and Onision was discovered, showing Onision's alleged abuse of Shiloh.